A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Introduction

-To address the three challenges outlined, we propose a novel two-stage model, \shortname{}, which decomposes the task into two distinct phases: initially, it identifies all attributes within a product name, and subsequently, it extracts the corresponding values for each attribute.
-Specifically, \shortname{} employs a \textbf{Gen}erative Seq2Seq model in the initial stage and a \textbf{To}ken \textbf{C}lassification model in the subsequent stage to accurately extract attribute-value pairs from product names.
+To address the challenges of incomplete training data, we introduce \shortname{}, a novel model that uses a specialized \textit{marker} learning strategy. \shortname{} is a two-stage neural model that decomposes the task into two distinct phases.
+First, it identifies all attributes within the input text, which can be either a product title or a user search query.
+Then, it extracts the corresponding values for each attribute.
+Specifically, \shortname{} employs a \textbf{Gen}erative Seq2Seq model in the initial stage and a \textbf{To}ken \textbf{C}lassification model in the subsequent stage to accurately extract attribute-value pairs from the input text.
 The first-stage generative model is designed to output all relevant attributes concatenated with each other using a delimiter.
-The second-stage token classification model takes as input, each attribute name and the product name and classifies the words in the product name that denote the attribute value.
+The second-stage token classification model receives each attribute name along with the original input query and determines for each word in the text whether it belongs to the value of the input attribute.
+For example, for the input text in \Cref{tab:example-query}, the first stage model can identify attributes such as \textsc{Brand}, \textsc{Model Name}, and \textsc{Color}.
+Then, the second stage model assigns \textit{Boat}, \textit{Rockerz 255 Pro} and \textit{Raging Red} as the values for the corresponding attributes.

-To foster the model's learning capacity using partially-labeled data, we incorporate special \textit{markers} during the training phase of the first-stage Generative model, which generates all the attributes potentially present in the product name.
-These markers are used to highlight the words in the product name that are present as attribute values in training data.
-For instance, in \Cref{tab:example-query}, markers will be added to the words \textit{Boat}, \textit{Rockerz}, \textit{255}, \textit{Pro}, \textit{Raging}, \textit{Red} (at token level) because these are identified as attribute values in the training data.
-The markers serve as cues, directing the model to assimilate information from these specified words into the attribute generation process while still taking into account the full context of the product name.
-Through the strategic use of these markers, the model is trained to form associations between attributes and the highlighted words, while also understanding that words without markers do not have any attributes associated with them at training.
+To foster the model's learning capacity using partially-labeled data, we incorporate special \textit{markers} during the training phase of the first-stage generative model.
+These markers are used to highlight the words in the input query that are present as attribute values in the training data.
+For example, in \Cref{tab:example-query}, markers will be added to the words \textit{Boat}, \textit{Rockerz}, \textit{255}, \textit{Pro}, \textit{Raging}, \textit{Red} (at token level) because these are identified as attribute values in the training data.
+Through the strategic use of these markers, the model learns to form associations between attributes and highlighted words, that every highlighted word is a potential source of attribute information.
+This helps the model during inference, where we apply a marker to \emph{every} token in the input.
+Applying a marker to each token serves as a signal to the model to regard every word as a possible source of attribute information, since similar correlations were observed during training.
+Thus, the model tends to produce a wider range of attributes and is not limited to mimicking the incomplete patterns observed in training.
+Existing conventional models lack this generalization capability, making it difficult to utilize partially labeled data effectively.